nipy/nipy/doc/users/coordinate_map.rst

 >>> anat_img = nipy.load_image(anatfile)
 >>> coordmap = anat_img.coordmap

-For more on Coordinate Systems and thier properties :mod:`nipy.core.reference.coordinate_system`
+For more on Coordinate Systems and their properties :mod:`nipy.core.reference.coordinate_system`

 You can inspect a coordinate map::